Back pain: what to do? (In chronological order)

 Have you ever been told that back pain is in the head?
 Many take it as an insult, like being told your symptoms aren't real.

-In fact, pain is a nerve message from the brain.
+In fact, pain is a nervous message from the brain.
 So technically, yes, the pain is in the head (literally)!
-On the other hand, whoever tells you that your pain is not real is wrong.
+On the other hand, anyone who tells you that your pain is not real is wrong.

 These psychological and social factors contribute to the overall picture, and underestimating them is a mistake that many people – and even specialists! - make.